cbeauhilton/beauhilton.com/posts/geocheatcode.md

 relevant to that query,
 such as street address and
 latitude and longitude.
+Up to a certain number of queries per day or hour, the services are free, and since my work is academic, rather than real-time mapping for some for-profit app,
+I am happy to send in small batches to stay under the limits in the free tier.

 I've used these services to make large maps, and they work pretty well.

 *Pretty* well.